dq93/Data_Analyst_Job_Trends/README.md

 ## Project Overview

-### We are exxploring job market trends for data analyst roles: skills in demand, salary shifts, and hiring patterns over time.
+#### We are exploring job market trends for data analyst roles: skills in demand, salary shifts, and hiring patterns over time.
 This dataset compiles job postings for Data Analyst positions in the United States, sourced directly from Google's job search results.
-Data collection began on November 4th, 2022, and continues to grow with approximately 100 new postings added daily, offering a continuously updated snapshot of the job market.
+Data collection began on November 4th, 2022, and continues to grow with approximately 100 new postings added daily, offering a continuously updated snapshot of the current job market.

 ## This Project has 3 parts:
 - Exploratory Data Analysis: Univariate, Bivariate, and Multivariate